poempelfox/jeelink-clone/README.md

 You can find the Kicad files in [the kicad directory of this repository](./kicad/foxis-jeelink-clone/).

-The production files (GERBER, BOM, CPL) that were sent to JLCPCB are in [the production_files subdirectory](./kicad/foxis-jeelink-clone/production_files/).
+The production files (GERBER, BOM, CPL) that were sent to JLCPCB are in [the jlcpcb/production_files subdirectory](./kicad/foxis-jeelink-clone/jlcpcb/production_files/).

 Finally, so you don't have to open Kicad just to take a quick look, there is a PDF of the schematic and of the PCB in [the pdf directory](./pdf/).
 There are also two images from the 3D viewer in Kicad: [3D viewer front](./pics/foxis-jeelink-clone-3dv-front.png) [3D viewer back](./pics/foxis-jeelink-clone-3dv-back.png).